• Skip to primary navigation

 Green beans:

-• Drain the beans in a colander and plunge them into the ice water immediately.
-This way they will retain their bright green color and remain crisp.
+• Prepare the ice bath: While the green beans are cooking, fill a large bowl with water, add ice cubes, and set it aside.
+Drain the beans in a colander and plunge them into the ice water immediately.
+This will ensure that they retain their bright green color and remain crisp.

 • Drain the green beans again and pat dry with kitchen paper.